garrandall/popular-music-data/tracks/bridge-over-troubled-water-aretha-franklin.md

 (Like a bridge)
 Like a bridge over (troubled water) troubled water
 I will lay me down
-Ooooh I'll be your bridge
+Oh I'll be your bridge
 Yes I will

 (Don't trouble the water)